Gazler/githug/README.md

 ### Starting the Game

-After the gem is installed change directory to the location where you want the game-related assets to be stored.
+After the gem is installed change the directory to the location where you want the game-related assets to be stored.
 Then run `githug`:

     githug